ClouDesire/docusaurus/docs/onboarding.md

 (_billing period_) and issue an invoice to the customer.
 Details are provided in the [Billing Module Section](billing.md).

-Each metric could be detailed in the editing section, with this fields:
+Each metric could be detailed in the editing section, with these fields:

 * _Extra resource name_: the name of the
   [extra resource](onboarding-extra-resources.md) that will be **linked**, which